Borazjan: History

-Town description
+Overview

 Borazjan is the capital city of Dashtestan county, and is the largest city of the province.
 Approximately 70 km north of Bushehr, it was built based on the waters which flow from Giskan mountains into Dalaki river.

 Borazjan grew rapidly over the last two decades.
 The population of the town was 10,000 in 1980, 40,000 in 1990, 75,000 in 2000, and 124,291 in 2006.
 The two reasons for the growth have been an ever-increasing migration of villagers and nomads from the surrounding area to the city, and an explosive birth rate of 4%.

 A very large and modern hospital serves the city and far away communities surrounding the city.
 The hospital has a helipad and a helicopter.
 This helicopter is not used for the welfare of the general population; it only takes wealthy paying passengers.

 The city has one large fire department.
 It has several engines on standby for the city and beyond however it is rarely used.
 If the engines leave the station it quickly becomes the talk of town as to what happened.

 The city has no airport.
 There has consistently been the talk of creating a small airport to serve the town.
 The nearest airport is in Bushehr about 70 km away.
 Research in 1992 showed that for every 100 passengers flying out of Bushehr for Tehran 35 were from Borazjan.
 This is not enough to create an airport but proponents attest that opening one up would encourage the growth of the town.

 The main street of Borazjan is called Bimarestan Street.
 Bimarestan translates to Hospital in English.
 The hospital is located on this street.
 Many young people drive up and down this street in motor cycles in their free time.

 The city also has a very large cemetery.
 The cemetery again serves the town and all the surrounding areas.
 The cemetery has no cremation facilities as this is not practiced in Iran.
 The cemetery is very beautiful and has many trees.
 On Fridays it is very busy with mourners and visitors.

 Borazjan used to be home to a large Jewish population and locals believe that some Israeli officials are originally from this city.

 The climate is dry and hot, and main products are dates, flour and tobacco.